 To their credit prime lenses are known for their superb optical quality.
 Naturally, zoom lenses will have a focal length range mentioned on the barrel such as 18-55mm.
 Prime lenses, on the other hand will have only a single focal length mentioned on the barrel.

 Related Post: Prime vs. Zoom: Which one should you choose?

 Aperture or the opening of the lens is through which light travels and then hits the sensor inside the camera.
 The larger the opening, the more light is able to go through.

-In other words larger opening allows for more light which is suitable especially for low light situations.
-Aperture controls one more aspect of your images and that is depth of field.
+In other words, the larger opening allows for more light which is suitable especially for low light situations.
+Aperture controls one more aspect of your images and that is the depth of field.

 Depth of field denotes the extent of the image that is in focus.

 With wider aperture depth of field becomes thin.
 Conversely, with smaller apertures, the depth of field becomes larger.
 Aperture is denoted in f-stops.
 F/2 is an aperture that is double the size of f/2.8, which in turn is double the size of f/4.

 You will come across terms such as SWM, or USM or HSM.

 Though they sound quite intimidating, these basically mean the same thing.
 These are terms used by companies to advertise that their lenses are super quiet when auto-focusing.
 These have nothing to do with the speed of auto-focusing though, although with very new technology efficiency and speed both improves.